 Now, when you are ready to import a bunch of new photos to Lightroom, you can select the File Renaming Template from the File Renaming Panel and apply it to all your new photos.
 Lightroom will rename all the imported photos based on your template structure.

 This is how I use the File Renaming Template.
 However, this does not mean that you have to use the same exact renaming structure.

 Related: Lightroom Import Presets Demystified

 For example, my file renaming structure is not perfect and has one major shortcoming.
 If I forget to specify the Shot Name during import, Lightroom populates the Shot Name field with an “Untitled Shot” value.
 I decided to live with this issue since the current renaming structure works best for my photography.

-Feel free to create your own templates based on your needs and your photo editing workflow.
+Feel free to create your own templates based on your needs and your photo organization and editing workflow.
 My main advice, regardless of what renaming structure you use, is to be consistent.
 Do not use a different renaming structure each time you import new photos.